 Created and coordinated by the Minnesota Private College Fund, the Eddie Phillips Scholarship for African-American Men is funded by The Jay & Rose Phillips Family Foundation of Minnesota.
 Students are named in the spring of their sophomore year and participate over their junior and senior years.

-The 2021-23 cohort has 14 Eddie Phillips Scholars from five participating institutions:
+The 2022-24 cohort has 19 Eddie Phillips Scholars from eight participating institutions:

 - Concordia College, Moorhead